 - You’ll also need to send them a download link as well as streaming link (WeTransfer, DropBox, Google Drive

 Another method to promote your music with no budget is YouTube sync.
 YouTubers are constantly looking for non-copyrighted music and as a musician, you can provide them with that.
 The results are immediate as you know that if your track is used in a video, it’s guaranteed to be listened to by the YouTuber’s X number of subscribers and the audience is already there, dedicated to watching the content.

 To start plugging to YouTubers, you firstly needed to think about where your track would be fitting.
 Explore the YouTube community, looking into what sort of YouTubers use what style of music.
 For example, a pop artist may find that they’re more fitting for travel vlogs, but a hip-hop artist is more fitting for fashion videos.
 Explore YouTube to find which YouTubers use similar music to yours and then focus on that style of YouTuber.

 Once you’ve found a YouTuber, go on their ‘About’ section and you’ll find their email.
-Drop them an email offering your track free of charge and non-copyrighted, so you don’t collect the YouTube Content ID royalties.
+Drop them an email offering your music royalty-free and non-copyrighted, so you don’t collect the YouTube Content ID royalties.
 All you should ask for in return, is that your track is linked in the description.

 YouTube plugging seems to be extremely underrated right now, so make sure you jump on it before everyone else, as it means you’ll have a closer relationship with these YouTubers and they’ll always choose to feature your music.

 This method of sync is a modern-day promotional technique that is a style of influencer marketing.
 Influencer marketing is always thought of as being expensive and only fitting for corporate marketing but in this case, it’s completely free and ideal for musicians, benefiting both the YouTuber and the artist.